wireapp/wire-server/docs/reference/config-options.md

 This setting assumes that the sft loadbalancer has been deployed witht hte `sftd` helm chart.

-Additionally if `setSftListAllServers` is set to `enabled` (disabled by default) then brigs `/calls/config/v2` endpoint will include a list of all servers that are loadbalanced by `setSftStaticUrl`.
+Additionally if `setSftListAllServers` is set to `enabled` (disabled by default) then the `/calls/config/v2` endpoint will include a list of all servers that are loadbalanced by `setSftStaticUrl` at field `sft_servers_all`.
 This is required for establishing calls between federated instances of Wire.

 ### Locale